nrfconnect/sdk-nrf/samples/peripheral/radio_test/README.rst

   * The ``output_power`` command sets the total output power, including front-end module gain.
   * The ``total_output_power`` command sets the total output power, including front-end module gain with a value in dBm unit provided by user.
-  * For these commands, the radio peripheral and FEM gain is calculated and set automatically to meet your requirements.
+  * For these commands, the radio peripheral and FEM transmit power control is calculated and set automatically to meet your requirements.
   * If an exact output power value cannot be set, a lower value is used.

 * Radio Test with front-end module support and manual Tx output power control (the :kconfig:option:`CONFIG_RADIO_TEST_POWER_CONTROL_AUTOMATIC` Kconfig option is disabled):

   * The ``output_power`` command sets the SoC output command with a subcommands set.
-  * The ``fem`` command with the ``tx_gain`` subcommand sets the front-end module gain to an arbitrary value for given front-end module.
+  * The ``fem`` command with the ``tx_power_control`` subcommand sets the front-end module transmit power control to a value for given specific front-end module.
   * You can use this configuration to perform tests on your hardware design.

 Building and running